John Cornyn: 2002

 In the 2002 Republican primary, Cornyn faced five opponents.
-Cornyn defeated his closest Republican challenger, self-financed Dallas-based international physician Bruce Rusty Lang, in the election by a ten-to-one margin.
+Cornyn defeated his closest Republican challenger, the self-financed, Dallas-based international physician Bruce Rusty Lang, by a ten-to-one margin.
 In the general election, Cornyn defeated Democratic nominee Ron Kirk in a campaign that cost each candidate over $9 million.

 2008

-Texas has not elected a Democrat in a statewide election since 1994, and according to Rasmussen Reports polling, Cornyn had an approval rating of 50% in October 2008.
+Texas had not elected a Democrat in a statewide election since 1994, and according to Rasmussen Reports polling, Cornyn had an approval rating of 50% in October 2008.
 Christian activist Larry Kilgore of Mansfield challenged Cornyn in the Republican primary, but Cornyn easily defeated him.
 Texas Representative Rick Noriega won the March 4 Democratic primary against Gene Kelly, Ray McMurrey, and Rhett Smith.
 Yvonne Adams Schick was the Libertarian Party's nominee, and the Green Party of Texas sought ballot access for its candidate, David B. Collins.
 The same Rasmussen poll showed Cornyn leading Noriega 47% to 43%, suggesting that the race might prove unexpectedly competitive, but most polls showed a much wider margin, and Cornyn was reelected.

 2014

-Cornyn was reelected in 2014, and according to the Dallas Morning News, "never broke a sweat".
+Cornyn was reelected in 2014, and according to the Dallas Morning News, "never broke a sweat."
 He won the March Republican primary with 59% of the vote against Houston-area congressman Steve Stockman.
 In the general election, he raised $14 million, outspending Democratic nominee David Alameel by nearly 3-1.
 Cornyn won again by over 20 points.

 2020

 Cornyn was reelected to a fourth term in 2020 in the closest of his Senate campaigns.
-He won the primary with 76% of the vote and then defeated Democrat MJ Hegar in a race that Cook Political rated "Lean Republican".
-Cornyn received more votes, 5,962,983, than any Republican Senate candidate had ever received before, breaking the record set by Pete Wilson of California in 1988.
+He won the primary with 76% of the vote, and then defeated Democrat MJ Hegar in a race that the Cook Political Report had initially rated "Likely Republican" but then shifted to "Lean Republican".
+Cornyn received 5,962,983 votes—more than any Republican Senate candidate had ever received before, breaking the record set by Pete Wilson of California in 1988.
 Hegar also set a record, getting more votes than any losing Democrat since Leo T. McCarthy in the 1988 California Senate race.

+2026

+Cornyn has announced his candidacy for a fifth Senate term in 2026.
+He faces Texas Attorney General Ken Paxton in the primary.